nurdwerks/storymaker/Books/Book 6 - The Architect of Time/Chapter 10 - The Alliance.md

 ### Scene 3: The Handshake

 - **Key Event:** The three seal their pact with a handshake over the fire, representing the union of past, present, and future.
-  - _Character Defining Moment:_ **Angelica Vance** — She commits to a new destiny as the Architect of a prehistoric civilization.
+  - _Character Defining Moment:_ **Angelica Ward** — She commits to a new destiny as the Architect of a prehistoric civilization.

 ---